srobo-legacy/nemesis/spec.md

 additional read access to some values.
 The details of this are deliberately not specified here as they may change as the requirements of the system's users change.

+Users in the category of blueshirt-media-consent act like blueshirts, but have the additional ability to set media consent related properties.

 ##GET /colleges